ManageIQ/manageiq.org/site/_posts/2017-04-24-Squashing-Bugz.md

 ## Wrapping up

-That's all i have to share with you folks.
+That's all I have to share with you folks.
 Stay tuned for next week's LWIMIQ post, by [Drew](https://github.com/d-m-u).